alexs2112/MonoRogue/Roadmap.md

  * Make messages not overflow the interface if we get a lot of them, maybe consolidate attack messages?
 "X, Y, and Z attack you for <combined> damage"
     * This will require parsing notifications when messages are updated, rather than when the player receives them
     * Might need to parse every time draw is called, otherwise it wont account for mousing over things...
+    * Might be able to just not show ones that overflow?
+With the animation changes this is probably sufficient.
+It should only happen on min screen size if you are being attacked by like 4 things at once and have an axe

  * Music and sound effects
     * Arcady sound effects for food and stuff?